memgraph/memgraph/tests/mgbench/how_to_use_mgbench.md

 The important details here are that each of the methods you wish to use in benchmark test needs to start with `benchmark__` in the name, otherwise it will be ignored.
 The full method name has the following structure `benchmark__group__name`.
 Group can be used to execute specific tests, but more on that later.

-From the workload setup perspective this is it.

-Here are two more samples of simple demo workloads that are being generated via workload generator:

-1. TODO
-2. TODO
+From the workload setup this is all you need to do, next step is how to run your workload.
+If you wish to improve workload generator, take a look at customizing workload generator.

-## How to run your custom workload
+## How to run benchmarks on your custom workload

 When running benchmarks, duration, query variety, number of workers play an important role next to the queries and parameters.
 MgBench provides several options on how to run benchmarks.
 Let's start with the simplest run of demo workload from above.